CalebEng/CPS-406-project/README.md

 # GENERIC SHOE STORE

 An online shopping system application to purchase a variety of shoes and other footwear.
-Made using Java, and Jframe.
+Made using Java, and Java Swing.

 # WORKING ON THE PROJECT